Making new connections

 The way we think about the network is changing.
 Traditional networks did different things.
 Our phone calls ran over the PSTN network.
 Mobiles relied on transmitters beaming our mobile network across the land.
 And then came broadband, initially piggy-backing the PSTN network before landing on its own fibre network.

-• Consumers, businesses, public and private organisations are all consuming ever higher bandwidths, clamouring for more features, ubiquitous coverage, continuous availability, and seamless connectivity between fixed, mobile, and cloud-based services.
+Consumers, businesses, public and private organisations are all consuming ever higher bandwidths, clamouring for more features, ubiquitous coverage, continuous availability, and seamless connectivity between fixed, mobile, and cloud-based services.

 We live and work in a connected world where people want seamless service, great products and the best connectivity there is.
 Building a truly converged fixed and mobile network is at the heart of that.
 Our customers want their services wherever they are, regardless of the technology used to deliver them.
 And that’s our number one priority, building a network for the future, for our customers.

-Howard Watson Chief Technology Officer
+Howard Watson Chief Security and Networks Officer

 How we’re future-proofing